 We are living with many health-related misconceptions.
 A few we have read in my last post Know why Weight Loss is the incorrect New Year resolution?
 In this post, I am going to dispel our wrong belief about the Ghee.
 “At one time considered the food of Gods, it’s now a “fattening” ingredient and somehow responsible for the lifestyle diseases of this generation.
 But is … Continue reading Ghee for good health – An Eye-opener

 Weight loss is the number one 2018 new year resolution in the US.
 Good news for this blog/fitness blogs and many fitness professionals /industry.
 Hope to see similar priority among Indians.
 India is known for Diabetes, heart disease, obesity capital of the world.
-In fact, The Hindu Business Line reported India faces an ‘epidemic’ of diabetes, heart disease The agenda of this blog is healthy … Continue reading Know why Weight Loss is the incorrect new year resolution?
+In fact, The Hindu Business Line reported India faces an ‘epidemic’ of diabetes, heart disease The agenda of this blog is healthy … Continue reading Know Why Weight Loss is Not the Right Fitness Goal?

 Today we are discussing one of the most important fatty acids our body needs but can’t produce.
 Omega – 3 fatty acid is one such fatty acid, which plays an important function in our body but our body can’t produce that.
 We must get it from the food we consume.
 Why Omega-3 fatty acids are so important?
 According to the Harvard School of Public health, Omega-3 … Continue reading Why you need to know about Omega 3 for healthy living

 We visited Kanan Devan Hill Plantation Company in Munnar, recently.
 A century-old company has an interesting history.
 They call it a Tea Museum and they charge the visitors to view the museum.
 But the real value comes from the person who explained us the benefit of drinking green tea.
 He was so passionate to explain us the benefits of drinking green tea, he called all … Continue reading 14 Green Tea Benefits That Will Actually Make Your Life Better